ToF-/Domain/README.md

         category = transactionCategory . head
         total    = sum . map transactionAmount
 ```
-Note how `on` helps expressing the logic, by composing the functions that are required by `sortBy` and `groupBy`.
+Note how `on` helps expressing the logic by composing the functions that are required by `sortBy` and `groupBy`.
 Since
 ```haskell
 on :: (b -> b -> c) -> (a -> b) -> a -> a -> c